BRINGING J-1 TEACHERS AND U.S. SCHOOLS TOGETHER - TEACH IN THE USA

 Typically, J1 visas for teachers are given out for periods less than 3 years, but your host school can apply for a two-year extension.
 After this, you have to go back to your home country and you can't reapply immediately.
 After spending two years in your home country, you can reapply again for a J1 visa.

-Is a J1 Visa Hard to Obtain?
+How to Get Teacher Job in the USA And is a J1 Visa Hard to Obtain?